kcmerrill/oogway/README.md

 1. `Oogway` pairs nicely with graphing databases such as [InfluxDB](https://github.com/influxdata/influxdb).
    1. Notice on the critical, sending data.
 The `cmd` key is just yaml, so it can accept multi-line commands.
 1. The `cmd` is just run on the shell, so if you have something much more complicated than just a simple curl, feel free to call your application here.
+1. You can have as many files you'd like, or many checks in one file.
+100% up to you.
+Just note that duplicated check names will be overwritten.

 ```yaml
 # mixed, the name of the check {{ .Name }}